metarank/metarank/doc/quickstart/quickstart.md

 ## First query

-We're going to send a set of initial candidates for reranking into the Metarank's REST API `/rank` endpoint for an `xgboost` model defined in config.yml.
+We're going to send a set of initial candidates for reranking into Metarank's REST API `/rank` endpoint for an `xgboost` model defined in config.yml.
 Let's take top-100 popular movies tagged as Sci-Fi, and ask Metarank to reorder them to maximize CTR: